Back-to-back film production: Rationale

 In modern filmmaking, employment is now project-based, transitory, and "based on a film not a firm."
 Almost all participants in the industry are freelancers, who move easily from one project to the next and do not have much loyalty to any particular studio, as long as they get paid.

 This differs from the old studio system, a form of mass production in which a studio owned all the means of production (that is, reusable physical assets like sound stages, costumes, sets, and props) and carried large numbers of cast and crew on its payroll under long-term contracts.
+Under these contracts, actors and actresses were locked into working with a single studio and "were paid a specified weekly salary regardless of the success of their movies".
 Under the old system, "a producer had a commitment to make six to eight films per year with a fairly identifiable staff."
 Under the new system which replaced it after 1955, filmmaking became a "short-term film-by-film arrangement" in which a producer is expected to assemble an entirely new cast and crew for each project, and rent the means of production from contractors only as needed.
+The stars "turned the tables on the studios" and now auction "off their services to the highest bidder from film to film".

 The advantage of the current system is that film studios no longer have to bother either with paying people who are not involved in a current film production, or with green-lighting films very frequently so as to efficiently exploit sunk costs in their human resources.
-Studios shifted from a emphasis on "speed in production" to "more cooperative pre-shooting planning."
+Studios shifted from an emphasis on "speed in production" to "more cooperative pre-shooting planning."
 But now, when they want a particular person for a film, that person may be unavailable because they are already committed to another film for another production company for that particular time slot.
 In turn, for every single film, studios (and ultimately their investors, shareholders, or backers) end up bearing massive transaction costs because they not only have to get the right person at the right price, but at the right time, and if they cannot get that person, they have to scramble to locate a satisfactory substitute.
 All successful directors and producers have certain favorite cast and crew members whom they prefer to work with, but that is of no help to the studio if that perfect character actor, costume designer, or music composer is already fully booked.
 Compared to the previous system, directors and stars spend a much "larger part of their time negotiating each new film deal."